gpwilliams/bi_loneliness/metadata.md

 # /docs/:

 - analysis.html: contains the html output of the Jupyter notebook explaining the software used and each step of the analysis (including analytical choices) to produce the output for the paper.
 Note that additional analyses are included here which are not listed in the main body of the paper.
 Notably, posterior predictive checks and model diagnostics are included here.

-# /env/:

-Contains several subfolders and files which are produced when creating the Python environment.
-This, along with requirements.txt in the root of the directory allows users to recreate the environment (including packages and versions) used at the time of the analysis, allowing for ease of computational reproducibility.

 # /img/: